ECON 3502 - Econometrics III

 Students will be assessed based on the following criteria:

-Assessment Related RequirementsAttendance in class and tutorials is required.
+Assessment Related RequirementsAttendance in class and tutorials is expected.

-Homework will be posted each week.
-The lecturer will choose two of the weekly homework assignments to be submitted and graded.
-For homework to be turned in, missed or late submissions will not be accepted and will be graded 0.
+Homework will be posted almost each week.
+Missed or late submissions will not be accepted and will be graded 0.
 Supplementary test or examination will not be given to replace the missed ones.
 Unless there are valid reasons and documentations, missed test or examination will be graded 0.
 Please refer to the Modified Arrangements for Coursework Assessment Policy http://www.adelaide.edu.au/policies/3303 (and the Schedule to the Policy) for further details about eligibility and application forms.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending